Eyoubt/Eyoubt/README.md

-Hi there 👋, welcome!
+Hi there, welcome!
 My name is Eyoub Gebregiorgis.
-I'm a computer science 🖥️ junior at Laney college in Oakland, CA.
+I'm a junior at San Francisco State University studying Electrical Engineering.
-I have a huge interest in web development 👨‍💻!
-Currently learning react.js and node.js.

-Currently working as a math tutor | Incoming web development intern at Thaddeus Resource Center.
+Currently working part time as an AI Trainer for Handshake and previous Web Development Intern at Thaddeus Resource Center.

 Excited to join like-minded individuals and contribute to open source projects.

 Skills:
-Web Development | Tutoring
+Web Development | Electronics

 Tools: